waynodiablo/Oystercard/further_javascript/project_track.md

 #### Guidance

-Make sure to look at this [guidance on building a fronend, single page app](frontend_single_page_app_guidance.md)!
+Make sure to look at this [guidance on building a frontend, single page app](frontend_single_page_app_guidance.md)!
 It'll help you point yourself in the right direction when you're figuring out how to implement some of the trickier things.

 #### Test library